cmarqu/flycheck.github.io/flycheck-versus-flymake.md

 **Flycheck** has unit tests for all built-in syntax checkers, and for large parts of the underlying machinery and API.
 Contributed syntax checkers are required to have test cases.
-The tests are continuously run on [Travis CI][].
+A subset of the est suite is continuously run on [Travis CI][].

 [Travis CI]: https://travis-ci.org/flycheck/flycheck